Chapter 11

 Brighter3D Plugin

-Sometimes you just want a quick, lightweight plugin that gets the job done.
+Sometimes a quick, lightweight plugin is all that is needed to get the job done.
 That’s Brighter3D.
 It’s perfect for SketchUp users who need clean renders without a lot of fuss or heavy system requirements.

 Arnold Renderer